17 Side-Hustles That Could Potentially Replace Your Job (And How to get Started)

 11. Become an Influencer

-Being an influencer and a blogger are very similar in the fact that you can be paid in a number of ways.
+Being an influencer and a blogger is very similar in the fact that you can be paid in a number of ways.
 However, influencers, don’t necessarily need to have a blog.
 They can influence people on Twitter, Instagram, or on a podcast.
 If you have over 5,000 followers on any social media account currently, you may have some clout to start making a little money.
 If you don’t believe me, think about every celebrity you follow on social media.
-They are all technically influencers and they make hundreds if not thousands for every sponsored post they do.
+They are all technically influencers, and they make hundreds if not thousands for every sponsored post they do.

-Join the free websites below that pay bloggers and influencers to do sponsored posts on their blogs and/or social channels.
+Join the free websites below that pay bloggers and influencers to do sponsored posts on their blogs and social channels.

 12. Start a Private Label Business on Amazon

 I am new to private labeling and am making a plan to my first private label product (More details about that soon).
-But if you are weary about what it is and how it works, there are some excellent resources out there to learn more.
+But if you are weary of what it is and how it works, there are some excellent resources out there to learn more.
 Private labelers find a product to sell on Amazon, hire a manufacturer to create the product and then they start selling.

 A few great resources to go to to learn more about how to make a profitable private label business is below.